Lisa Jewell Writing

 For when you use StoryCraft, the world's most popular story-creation word-processing (that is, story-processing)

 software, every minute of writing becomes a fun and rewarding creative journey.

 StoryCraft Writers Software adopts a simple yet powerfully effective system known as the 5 "Jarvis Method

 Writing Stages" which simplify the entire process of writing the novel, screenplay, play, or short story.

 Review by Mervyn Love,

-July 2010.
-The author, Dan Strauss, who has written a number of books for writers, gives a plan on how to
+author, Dan Strauss, who has written a number of books for writers, gives a plan on how to tackle, what to

-tackle, what to many, would seem an unlikely task.
-He writes in an engaging and upbeat way and lays down
+many, would seem an unlikely task.
+He writes in an engaging and upbeat way and lays down exactly what you

 This was exactly what I needed as, although I've written many short stories, I've never tackled a complete book